Books we want: The perfect dungeon planner (plus three dungeon planners: A review)

 But for comfortable dungeon creation and ease of use in play, this book needs to lie flat and open on the table.
 It doesn’t want to.

-At 48 pages, DFDP falls between the staple-bound Dungeon (24 pages) and Monsters (64 pages) in size, so it certainly could be stapled.
+At 48 pages, DFDP falls between the staple-bound books Dungeon (24 pages) and Monsters (64 pages) in size, so it certainly could be stapled.
 But perhaps binding choice is out of SJG’s hands with Amazon print-on-demand.

-It’s no big deal; some hands-on “persuasion” to bend the covers back makes the book lie flat well enough, at least when opened to a more middle section.
+It’s no big deal; some hands-on “persuasion” to bend the covers back makes the book lie flat well enough, at least when opened to a middle-ish section.
 That said, if staple binding isn’t an option, I’d suggest leaving more blank margin at the binding.
 In particular, some of the “index card” pages place the cards up close to the bound side of the page while placing the big art pieces on the accessible side of the page.
 I’d reverse those placements for ease of writing.

 Check out the GURPS Mega Dungeon review for more info on the book’s physical features.